-The great cheese steak debate continues this week in my home state of Delaware where two small shops go head to head.
-You won’t find me driving to Philly for just a cheese steak, I have my own hoagie shops I like to visit.
-I have never tried either of these shops out but after three weeks of this, I am really craving a cheese steak!
-Let’s see what the guys thought about these local favorites.
+The great cheese steak debate continues this week, in my home state of Delaware, where two small shops go head to head.
+You won't find me driving to Philly for just a cheese steak, I have hoagie shops here I like to visit.
+I have never tried either of these shops out, but after three weeks of this, I am really craving a cheese steak!
+Let's see what the guys thought about these local favorites.

 **The following text is not Kita from Pass the Sushi, but rather Chris and Sean the two guys in charge of this weekly cheese steak debate.**